ohmysmtp/docs/docs/overview/firstEmail.md

 After following the [onboarding steps](https://app.ohmysmtp.com/onboarding) all of these steps should be complete

-## Sending an email
+## Sending an email with the HTTPS API

-The OhMySMTP is an HTTP API, to send an email you just need to call the [/send endpoint](../reference/send) with a standard HTTP POST request containing the [authentication token](../reference/authentication), [required headers](../reference/headers) and your email
+The OhMySMTP has an easy to use HTTPS API, to send an email you just need to call the [/send endpoint](../reference/send) with a standard HTTP POST request containing the [authentication token](../reference/authentication), [required headers](../reference/headers) and your email

 The send endpoint is located at